What happens if there's a shortage of flu vaccines?

 The challenge is to deliver the best local vaccination programme we can while still taking precautions against coronavirus infection for staff and patients.

-The need to maintain good infection prevention and control measures and proper physical distancing will make it hard for GP practices to deliver the flu vaccine to the levels of previous years.
+The need to maintain good infection prevention and control measures and proper physical distancing will make it hard for some GP practices to deliver the flu vaccine to the levels of previous years.

 During the coronavirus pandemic, it's important we make sure as many people as possible who are at risk of either flu or coronavirus are vaccinated against flu.